maximlink/managed-view/README.md

 https://apps.apple.com/us/app/managed-view/id1159586083

 ## Requirements
-MDM solution such as Jamf Pro to remotely modify default URL or enable maintenance mode.
+MDM solution such as Jamf Pro or Jamf School to enable managed app configuration

 ## Use cases
-1. Simple Kiosk - lock app into URL and empower local approved user to unlock app while centrally managing URL and app.
-2. Webclip (Web View) on steroids - now have the ability to easily lock a URL or PDF into single app mode.
-3. Maintenance Mode - use the app to display maintenance page while performing routine maintenance such as app updates.
+- Simple Kiosk – lock device into displaying a specific web page
+- Secure Kiosk – add timer to return to homepage and remove cached user data
+- Interactive Kiosk– add ability for user to enter URL
+- Surveys/Forms – present web page survey from while locking device during survey and automatically unlocking device after survey completed
+- Maintenance – present curtained view while device is performing maintenance

 ## Features
-1. Managed App Config to define URL from central management console.
+- Managed App Config to define URL from central management console.
-2. Support for Autonomous Single App Mode (ASAM).
+- Support for Autonomous Single App Mode (ASAM).
 ASAM allows user to enable and disable Single App Mode within the app.
-Hidden gesture used to access the feature.
-Use triple tap gesture to access ASAM feature.
-2. Built-in maintenance mode with embedded image.
+- Built-in maintenance mode with embedded image.
 Enabled with Managed App Config.
+- Optional navigation bar for user interaction enabled with Managed App Config.
+- Add timer to reset app back to predefined URL.
+- Option to delete cached user data when touching homepage button or during timer reset
+- Define string in URL and when found will automatically turn off app lock (ASAM).
+Used with REMOTE_LOCK set to ON.

 ## Managed App Config settings